Tris-909/Your-Words/README.md

   1. Drag & drop the Image inside the board
   2. Edit the Image to change / delete / add image to a an album
   3. View Image at fullsize
+### Sticker :smiley_cat:
+ - You can add sticker as image from a list of stickers
+ - You can drag & drop and resize your sticker
+ - Delete it as wanted
 ### Board :straight_ruler:
   - The space where all your images, notes, headings, ... are inside
   - You can :
   1. Add / Reduce the board height
   2. On clicking on reduce board height.
 If there is at least 1 item, inside the board area you want to reduce, you will get the toast notification to warn you that you can't do that because [Note/Heading/Images] are inside the area you want to delete

 # Images about the application :newspaper:

  ![alt text](https://github.com/Tris-909/Your-Words/blob/master/src/github/images/currentstate.png)